 Dog Meat Consumption in Australia

 Dog consumption in Australia isn’t explicitly illegal in most territories and states, except in South Australia, where it’s definitively prohibited to slaughter and eat dogs.
 Nevertheless, cat and dog meat sale is not permitted under various statutes which govern the production of meat all over Australia.

 Dog Meat Consumption in Europe

-Although eating dog meat is generally taboo in Europe, a part of Switzerland and Poland's populations, mainly in rural areas, consume dogs in the form of traditional sausages or jerky.
+Although eating dog meat is generally taboo in Europe, some of Switzerland and Poland's populations, mainly in rural areas, consume dogs in traditional sausages or jerky.
 The U.K. prohibit dog meat sale but seem to allow the killing and consumption of dog provided the animal is owned by the consumer and is slain humanely.